willforde/arch-installer/post-install-scripts/README.md

+# switch-to-lts
+Switch to using the linux-lts kernel.
+This particular kernel version enjoys long-term support from upstream, including security fixes and some feature backports
+For Arch users seeking a long-term support kernel, linux-lts is the answer.

+---
+#
 # disable-fsck-output
 Script to disable the fsck hook in mkinitcpio.conf, witch will disable the fsck output message on startup.
 Will then switch to using a systemd fsck service.